zonemaster/zonemaster/docs/survey/user-survey-wishlist-2015.md

-As the objective of the survey is to identify the features most needed by the user's external to the the team involved in developing Zonemaster, the result below (Figure) concentrate on only two aspects from the response, i.e the percentage of "Should Have" and "Must Have" for each question.
+As the objective of the survey is to identify the features most needed by the user's external to the the team involved in developing Zonemaster, the result below (Figure) concentrates on only two aspects from the response, i.e the percentage of "Should Have" and "Must Have" for each question.

 The "X" axis points to the question number.
 The values in the "Y" axis represent the percentage of respondants who thought that the feature (in the question) is a "must have" or "should have".

-But since "must have" carries more weight that than "should have", the percentage values of "must have" is multiplied by "2" in the graph below
+Since "must have" carries more weight that than "should have", the percentage values of "must have" is multiplied by "2" in the graph below

 ![Figure1](https://cloud.githubusercontent.com/assets/5484470/7046843/f8b3c4c6-de08-11e4-88ce-4b964d59892b.png)